 Easy homemade vanilla ice cream really is very easy with an electric freezer.
 I am done with the hand-cranked types because it takes so long and they tend to break.

 Personally I prefer to make a basic ice cream, and then add my flavouring afterwards; making a hot chocolate sauce or our specialty cape gooseberry or mulberry jam is a lot simpler than trying to incorporate it in the custard.

-Okay, I'll admit that I'm neurotic about all these chemicals that are added to our bought foods; much as they've been passed by the FDA, I'm convinced they play a large role in the poor health experienced by so many these days.
+Okay, I will admit that I am neurotic about all these chemicals that are added to our bought foods; much as they have been passed by the FDA, I am convinced they play a large role in the loss of vitality and well-being experienced by so many these days.

 The basic ingredients are as follows.

 We have now managed to get the vanilla seeds, but not in pods; that is definitely a step in the right direction.

 Easy homemade vanilla ice cream gives you control of the deleterious chemicals and sugar added to commercial frozen puddings.

 First make the custard, allow it to cool, and freeze it overnight; a little aforethought is indeed necessary.
 Actually there is no reason not to make a double recipe and keep one half permanently on hand.